Hello, Bad Art Calling.

 It was a relief to try something new this year and take a crack at being creative without the pressure of ending up with something good.
 The goal was to have fun being silly, without feeling silly, made even easier by the program being offered online.

 My goal for the next Bad Art Night is to get my girlfriends to join me (with the promise of wine, of course).
 It’s taking place June 25.
 Registration is full, but if you have your own supplies, you can join anyway.
-Click here to find the list of supplies and the Zoom link!
+Find the list of supplies and the Zoom link on the program page!

 I actually like the way the profile of my daughter turned out.
 It’s hanging on the fridge next to her scribbles and handprints, all of which I would lovingly call art.